hanyunguo/UWO-Campus-Maps-App/README.md

-# UWO-Campus-Maps-App
+# 🗺️ UWO Campus Maps App

+Welcome to the UWO Campus Maps App project! 🚀 This application is your ultimate guide to navigating the intricate interiors of University of Western Ontario buildings.
+Whether you're a student trying to find your next class, a visitor exploring the campus, or anyone in between, this app has got you covered! 🏫✨

-# Project Setup Guide
+## Project Setup Guide

+This README provides a comprehensive guide to setting up and running the UWO Campus Maps App.
+If you're ready to embark on this journey with us, follow the steps below and get started! 🛠️🔍

 ## Overview

-This project aims to create an application that leverages the floor plans of University of Western Ontario buildings to assist users in navigating interior spaces.
-The application allows users to search for rooms, locate points of interest, and create their own points of interest.
-This README provides instructions on setting up and running the project.
+This innovative application utilizes the floor plans of UWO buildings, empowering users to seamlessly search for rooms, discover points of interest, and even mark their personalized points of interest.
+With our user-friendly interface and detailed maps, navigating the university spaces has never been this easy and enjoyable. 🎉

-For more detail about the project, please check out [Design Documentation](https://github.com/hanyunguo/UWO-Campus-Maps-App/blob/main/Design%20Document%20uwo.pdf) for the project.
+For in-depth insights into the project, dive into our [Design Documentation](https://github.com/hanyunguo/UWO-Campus-Maps-App/blob/main/Design%20Document%20uwo.pdf) and explore the project's vision, features, and more.

+Let's get started!
+Feel free to reach out if you have any questions or need assistance along the way.
+Happy mapping! 🌍🔍

 ## Development Environment